filecoin-project/phase2-attestations/README.md

 $ gpg --armor --detach-sign --output README.md.sig README.md
 ```

-Once both the README.md and README.md.sig are generated, please send these files to the coordinator (either on Slack or to mailto:trustedsetup@protocol.ai).
+Once both the README.md and README.md.sig are generated, please send these files to the coordinator (either on Slack or to [trustedsetup@protocol.ai](mailto:trustedsetup@protocol.ai)).
 Optionally also publish your contribution hash and gpg fingerprint via public channels.

 **PLEASE NOTE: If you do not submit your attestation we will be unable to use your contribution.**